How to get on QVNA’s meeting schedule

 If you are unable to inform the affected neighbors at least 20 days in advance of the QVNA Zoning Meeting, you should seek a ZBA hearing continuance.

-- TWO SETS of the plot plan (must be dated), drawn at a standard engineering scale, showing relationship to adjoining properties.
-QVNA will keep one set.
+- PLOT PLAN (with date) drawn at a standard engineering scale, showing relationship to adjoining properties.
+QVNA will keep one set (please send to firstname.lastname@example.org)

 - Photographs of the existing property and surrounding neighbor properties.